Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

   handhold.[^1]
 - A double handed sugar tuck with a left hand release into a goofy handhold.[^1]

-[^1]: This is a hypothetical move.
-I have not actually tried it. :smile_cat:

 ## Stance configurations

 Stance configurations define how the leader and the follower stand relative to